 SR001 is currently off target and is currently scored as sixteen compared to a target rating of four.
 Whilst the target rating is desirable, the Council is limited in its influence over the likelihood of it crystallising.
 COSLA continue to lobby the Scottish Government for fairer funding for Local Government.
 This includes contributions from the Council Leader and Chief Executive, supported by information provided by the Council's Chief Officer Resources (S95 Officer) but ultimately, decisions over levels of local government funding are made by the Scottish Government.
 The likelihood of this risk is not expected to decrease in the medium-term with assumptions over future funding levels incorporated into projected budget gaps as reported in Financial Update reports presented to Council.
-Whilst there are ongoing discussions between the Scottish Government and Local Government in relation to a new deal, it is too early to determine whether this will have a positive impact on local government finances or the extent to which the use of Scottish Government funding is restricted through ring fencing.
+There are ongoing discussions between the Scottish Government and Local Government in relation to a new deal, the removal of ring fencing and commitment to the recently signed Verity House Agreement however it is too early to say whether this will result in an improved funding position for local authorities which better reflects the need to fund essential services and cope with relatively high inflation.